Juniper (Tree)

 Allergy Symptoms

-Juniper pollen is highly allergenic and commonly causes:
+Juniper pollen is a potent allergen that causes:

 • Sneezing and runny or congested nose